Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzADServicePrincipal.md

 ### Example 6 - Create a new AD service principal using piping

 ```
-PS C:\> Get-AzureRmADApplication -ObjectId 3ede3c26-b443-4e0b-9efc-b05e68338dc3 | New-AzureRmADServicePrincipal
+PS C:\> Get-AzADApplication -ObjectId 3ede3c26-b443-4e0b-9efc-b05e68338dc3 | New-AzADServicePrincipal
 ```

-Gets the application with object id '3ede3c26-b443-4e0b-9efc-b05e68338dc3' and pipes that to the New-AzureRmADServicePrincipal cmdlet to create a new AD service principal for that application.
+Gets the application with object id '3ede3c26-b443-4e0b-9efc-b05e68338dc3' and pipes that to the New-AzADServicePrincipal cmdlet to create a new AD service principal for that application.

 ## PARAMETERS